krakatorange/blog-api/README.md

 Your server will now be running at http://localhost:3001 and swagger documentation for the API can be found at http://localhost:3001/documentation.

-# 5. Testing the API.
+# 5. Testing the API

 We can send RESTful requests to our API via the following curl commands (or via Postman/Thunder Client):